Professional Tips for Replacing Your Plumbing and What to Expect

 FAQ Section

-How long will it take to repair plumbing?
+How long does it take to change the plumbing?

-What kind of pipes will I need to replace my plumbing?
+What kind of pipes do I need to use for my plumbing replacement?